Ailing Mom Risks Life to Deliver Baby After Being Diagnosed with Life-Threatening Brain Disorder

 “They ordered the MRI and we were waiting for the test results, but I absolutely did not expect anything abnormal from the MRI,” she tells PEOPLE.

 But Chase was shocked to learn she had arteriovenous malformation (or AVM).
-An AVM occurs when artery-connecting, abnormal blood vessels and veins in the brain become tangled, according to the Mayo Clinic.
-An AVM disrupts the process of oxygen-rich blood flowing between the heart and brain.
+A brain AVM occurs when artery-connecting, abnormal blood vessels and veins in the skull become tangled, causing high pressure and a disruption of blood flow, according to the Cleveland Clinic.
 For Chase, pregnancy only further complicated the rare disorder.

 “I was just in shock.
 There was a risk of the AVM rupturing.
 It was getting larger and larger, especially with me being pregnant because there is increased blood flow,” she tells PEOPLE.
 “So, every day that I’m pregnant, there’s even more of a risk of the AVM rupturing.
 I could die and the baby could die.”